Magnetized pole-mass of neutral $\rho$ meson within full RPA evaluation: General formalism

 \subsection{RPA evaluation of vector channel}

 In the RPA formulation, the polarization tensors for each channel, i.e, pseudo-scalar, scalar and vector channels, are defined in coordinate space by

 { }

-In this work, we consider only charged-neutral mesons since the Schwinger phase cancels out and it is possible to perform a standard Fourier transform in the polarization tensors, obtaining in momentum space: { } where, the trace is evaluated in flavor, color and Dirac spaces.
+In this work, we consider only charged-neutral mesons since the Schwinger phase cancels out and it is possible to perform a standard Fourier transform in the polarization tensors, obtaining in momentum space: { }

+where, the trace is evaluated in flavor, color and Dirac spaces.
 We use the definition of the polarization tensor $\Pi_{\rho}^{\mu\nu,ab}$ as given in Ref. \cite{Oertel:2000jp}.
-The general structure of the propagator in the vector channel, is given by the Schwinger-Dyson equation \cite{Oertel:2000jp,Liu:2014uwa} as
+The general structure of the propagator in the vector channel, is given by the Schwinger-Dyson equation \cite{Liu:2014uwa,Oertel:2000jp} as

 As we are interested only in neutral vector mesons, we define $\Pi^{\mu\nu}_{\rho} \equiv \Pi^{\mu\nu, 33}_{\rho}$ and $D^{\mu\nu} \equiv D^{\mu\nu, 33}$.
 Thus, we obtain for the neutral $\rho$ meson the following simplified Schwinger-Dyson equation: